How planners, operations teams and executives can use Ciena’s Optimization Service

 Expanding capacity to support business growth and ensure QoS: Planners must reconcile sales and business forecasts against current utilization trends to determine where capacity must be added to the network.
 OIP provides a network capacity dashboard that enables planners to visualize network configuration and current capacity utilization on a geographic map, predict capacity needs based on expected growth, and help determine the best paths for routing traffic.
 Planners can also use the feature to expand capacity in specific markets, regions, or communities if increases in network demand are impacting performance or QoS.

 Expediting sales for service orders: When sales teams submit customer service orders, capacity planners must make sure network resources are available so the service provider can quickly confirm the orders and close the sales.
-Planners can use OIP capacity dashboards to view the network environment, specify where the customer needs services, see if a channel is available so it can be reserved.
+Planners can use OIP capacity dashboards to view the network environment, specify where the customer needs services, and see if a channel is available so it can be reserved.
 If no channels are available, the feature can help establish if there are ports that can be provisioned to support the service.
 Compared to manual methods using spreadsheets, the automation features built into the application dramatically reduce the time required for this work.

 Use Case #2: Helping operations prevent outages and assess customer QoS